richard9106/remember-me-javaScript-essentials/README.md

 I used Google Chrome web developer tools and Responsively app for testing and solving problems with responsiveness and style issues.

-[Responsively App](https://responsively.app/) was very helpful the diferent screen sizes are listed below:
+[<span style="color:orange">Responsively App](https://responsively.app/) was very helpful the diferent screen sizes are listed below:

 ### Cell phones